joshuaroyar/thrustlab/docs/feedback md files/jeevan/feedback.md

 task 1 : content formatting
-    1.1 : (this is in turbofan zone page) i want you to rename the turbofan zone tab name to turbofan engine 1.2 :
+    1.1 : (this is in turbofan engine page) i want you to rename the turbofan engine tab name to turbofan engine 1.2 :
         in the renamed turbofan engine tab there are these two sections which are overview and engine sections and these two sections have content with its images